 Now that you know what to look for, check out which of these four fuel-efficient Toyota vehicle suggestions fits your lifestyle.
 Or, view all the Toyota fuel-efficient car options and Toyota Hybrid SUVs to pick one for yourself.

-If you already love the Camry for its dependability, you'll love the Camry Hybrid even more.
-It’s one of our best fuel-efficient vehicles and comes with impressive standard features and tons of available upgrades.
-With an EPA-estimated 51 city and 53 highway MPG, the 2020 Camry Hybrid LE blends a great drive with an even better estimated fuel economy.
+The all-new 2025 Camry is one of Toyota's best fuel-efficient vehicles, featuring impressive standard features and a multitude of available upgrades.
+With an EPA-estimated fuel economy rating of up to 51 mpg combined, the 2025 Camry blends a great drive with an even better fuel economy.
+The 2025 Camry's hybrid powertrain generates up to 232 system net horsepower.
 Find your local Toyota dealer for the best deals on fuel-efficient vehicles.